shentianxiao/language-style-transfer/README.md

 # Language Style Transfer
 This repo contains the code and data of the following paper:

-<i> "Style Transfer from Non-Parallel Text by Cross-Alignment".
-Tianxiao Shen, Tao Lei, Regina Barzilay, and Tommi Jaakkola. [arXiv:1705.09655](https://arxiv.org/abs/1705.09655)</i>
+<i> [Style Transfer from Non-Parallel Text by Cross-Alignment](https://arxiv.org/abs/1705.09655).
+Tianxiao Shen, Tao Lei, Regina Barzilay, and Tommi Jaakkola. </i>

 The method learns to perform style transfer between two non-parallel corpora.
 For example, given positive and negative reviews as two corpora, the model can learn to reverse the sentiment of a sentence.
 <p align="center"><img width=800 src="img/example_sentiment.png"></p>